 Monday - Shoulders and Abs

 These exercises will improve your shoulders' definition, size, and strength.
 Strong, broad, and brawnier shoulders are the ideal image of a perfect body.
-These exercises will stave off injuries and allow a greater range of movement.
+For added bulk, add Whey Protein Supplements to your routine so that muscle mass can pop up soon and better.
+These exercises will stave off injuries and allow a more excellent range of movement.

 Exercise |